divVerent/aaaaxy/CONTRIBUTING.md

 instead (here, `xx` stands for the short name of the language you are translating to):

-NOTE: This does not work in the current version (1.3.127); in the next release these instructions will work and this note will be removed.

 1. Unpack the release zip file, as usual.
 2. Open a command prompt in the directory containing the game.
 3. Run `./aaaaxy -dump_embedded_assets=data`